au-ts/lionsos_docs/content/docs/use/language_support.md

 the asynchronous APIs that we mostly use.

-Our [current plan](https://github.com/au-ts/lionsos/issues/48) is to create a libc for LionsOS-based system using the [picolibc](https://github.com/picolibc/picolibc) project.
+Our [current plan](https://github.com/au-ts/lionsos/issues/48) is to create a libc for LionsOS-based system using the [picolibc](https://github.com/picolibc/picolibc) project, but at the moment we use a fork of [musllibc](https://github.com/au-ts/musllibc).

 ## MicroPython